statechannels/statechannels/new-packages/nitro-protocol/notes/force-move-implementation.md

 There are lots of possibilities here.
 To decide between them we need to examine exactly how the quantities will be used.
 To do this we will look at both what the methods need from the channel storage and what the methods need from the channels passed in.

+### `turnNumRecord`

+`turNumRecord` is the highest turn number that has been established on chain.
+Established here means being the turnNum of a state submitted to the chain in a transaction and either

+- featuring in a valid n-chain (i.e. an ordered list of n states each signed by their respective participants, and such that each state in the list is a valid transition from its predecessor), or

+- being the turn number of a single state signed by all `n` participants.

+Note that a new valid n-chain may be implied by a single, signed state that is a validTransition from the final state of a previously established n-chain: and hence the `turnNumRecord` can be incremented by a `respond` transaction.

 ### What do the methods need from the channel storage?